-In siting industries, care should be taken to minimize the adverse impact of the industries on the immediate neighborhood as well as distant places.
-Some of the natural life sustaining systems and some specific land uses are sensitive to industrial impacts because of the nature and extent of fragility.
+While siting industries, care should be taken to minimize the adverse impact of the industries on immediate neighborhood as well as distant places.
+Some of the natural life sustaining systems and some specific landuses are sensitive to industrial impacts because of the nature and extent of fragility.
 With a view to protect such sites, the industries may maintain the following distances as far as possible, from the areas listed:

-- Ecologically and/or otherwise sensitive areas: Preferably 5 km; depending on the geoclimatic conditions the requisite distance may be decided appropriate by the agency. - Coastal Areas: Preferably half-a-kilometre away from high tide line (HTL). - Flood Plain of the Riverine System: Preferably half-a-kilometre away from flood plain or modified flood plain affected by dam in the upstream or by flood control systems. - Transport/Communication System: Preferably half-a-kilometre away from highway and railway line. - Major Settlements (3,00,000 population): Distance from settlements is difficult to maintain because of urban sprawl.
-At the time of siting of the industry, if the notified limit of any major settlement is located within 50 km, the spatial direction of growth of the settlement for at least a decade must be assessed and the industry shall be sited at least 25 km away from the projected growth boundary of the settlement.
+- Ecologically and/or otherwise sensitive areas: Preferably 5 km; depending on the geoclimatic conditions the requisite distance may be decided appropriate by the agency. - Coastal Areas: Preferably half-a-kilometre away from high tide line (HTL). - Flood Plain of the Riverine System: Preferably half-a-kilometre away from flood plain or modified flood plain affected by dam in the upstream or by flood control systems.

+- Transport/Communication System: Preferably half-a-kilometre away from highway and railway line. - Major Settlements (3,00,000 population): Distance from settlements is difficult to maintain because of urban sprawl.
+At the time of siting of the industry, if the notified limit of any major settlement is located within 50 km, the spatial direction of growth of the settlement for at least a decade must be assessed and the industry shall be sited at least 25 km away from the projected growth boundary of the settlement. - Critically polluted areas are identified by MoEF from time-to-time.
+Current list of critically polluted areas is given in Annexure VIII.